indumathi25/angular-ecommerce-store/README.md

 To meet delivery timelines, several architectural simplifications were made:

-- **HttpOnly Cookie Flow:** HttpOnly cookie authentication flow was not fully implemented, even though it is the most secure choice for production.
-The backend would ideally set a secure `HttpOnly`, `SameSite=Strict`, `Secure` cookie for the session token.
-Because the challenge/project used a dummy JSON API without real server cookie issuance, the implementation fell back to client-side cookie handling.
-- **Access Limitations:** Because `HttpOnly` cookies cannot be accessed directly in JavaScript, a proper flow (server-set cookie + `/auth/me` endpoint on page load) was not implemented.
 - **Logic Minimization:** Retry, refresh-token, and expiration logic were minimized to keep the initial implementation focused.
   - _Improvement:_ Implement silent refresh (pre-emptive token renewal), exponential backoff for retries, and request queueing during refresh cycles.
 - **State Management:** No global state management (signals store / NgRx) was included to avoid unnecessary complexity.